nkal-google/bowling-compliance-ads-remover/README.md

 [![diagram][6]][6]

-## Selecting the relevant topics
+## Selecting the relevant policies

 - This [json](https://github.com/google/bowling-compliance-ads-remover/blob/main/src/topics_substrings.json) contains two lists.
 - Make both of the lists empty if you want to audit/remove all policies.
-- Please fill only the first list if you want to cherry pick the relevant topics.
+- Please fill only the first list if you want to cherry pick the relevant policies.
-- Please fill only the seconf list if you want to cherry pick the non-relevant topics.
+- Please fill only the seconf list if you want to cherry pick the non-relevant policies.

 ```
 Example A:
-inclusion: [drags, weapon] - any ad with a policy topic that contains any of the words"drags" or "weapon" should be removed.
+inclusion: [drugs, weapon] - any ad with a policy topic that contains any of the words "drugs" or "weapons" should be removed.
 exclusion: []

 Example B: